 - My Gluten Free Seasoned Croutons would also make a really great addition to this recipe.

 - Make and store the Honey Mustard Dressing in a glass jar.
 Keep refrigerated.
 Tip: Sometimes olive oil will harden in the fridge after a few days.
 Simply leave the dressing out at room temp for 30-45 minutes before eating to let it warm up to room temp.

 - If you choose to sear your chicken inside (not grilling), then finish cooking in the oven at 350 F until cooked through all the way.
 I like to use a grill pan or cast iron skillet.

-- Cook bacon the day before or morning before to make assembling the salads easy.
+- Cook bacon the day before or the morning before to make assembling the salads easy.
 Tip: Be sure to drain the bacon before refrigerating so excess grease does not harden onto it.

 - For meal prep; assemble salads in containers but leave out the avocado.
 Fill small sauce containers with your dressing.
-Bring the avocado with you in your pack and slice fresh across the salad, or leave out.
+Bring the avocado with you in your pack and slice fresh across the salad, or leave it out.

 - Don’t skimp on the Whole Grain Mustard.
 Your dressing will not nearly be as pretty.

-Want more Healthy Lunch Recipes?
+Looking For More Healthy Lunch Recipes?